Candace Owens: Charlie Kirk assassination

-In the weeks following the September 2025 assassination of Charlie Kirk, Owens questioned aspects of the investigation on her podcast, suggesting that Tyler Robinson did not act alone in killing Kirk.
+Following the September 2025 assassination of Charlie Kirk in Utah, Owens questioned aspects of the investigation on her podcast, suggesting that Tyler Robinson did not act alone in killing Kirk.
+Owens initially suggested, without evidence, that Utah politician Phil Lyman, who was attending the event at which Kirk was assassinated, was connected to a conspiracy to kill Kirk.
+This accusation was denounced by Governor of Utah Spencer Cox, Lyman's former opponent.

 Owens has implied, without explicitly stating, that an Israeli conspiracy was responsible for Kirk's death.
 Several organizations and media outlets criticized Owens's comments as promoting antisemitic conspiracy theories, while her supporters defended her right to raise questions.
-To support her claims, Owens released her private text messages with Kirk, showing that Kirk, a strong supporter of Israel, had in private showed more ambivalence towards Israel and Zionist activists.
-As evidence for her claims, Owens claimed to have had a dream in which Charlie Kirk told her he had been betrayed.
-Owens claimed the dream was an example of her "prophetic vision" and "female intuition" which would lead her to the truth about Kirk.
+Owens released several private text messages from Kirk, showing that Kirk, a vocal supporter of Israel, had in private showed more ambivalence towards Israel and Zionist activists.
+These include, most notably, texts from a WhatsApp group chat where Kirk, around 48 hours before his death, revealed to coworkers he had "no choice but to leave the pro-Israel cause".

+Owens has also accused the Egyptian and French governments of playing a part in the assassination, inaccurately claiming that Egyptian airplanes were stalking Erika Kirk.
+Owens claimed to have had a dream in which Charlie Kirk told her he had been betrayed.
+Owens claimed the dream was an example of her "prophetic vision" and "female intuition" that would lead her to the truth about Kirk.

+During an interview with Elle Reeve, Owens inaccurately claimed that messages written by Robinson that were released to the public were Discord messages, when they were in fact text messages.
+Owens claimed these messages were fabricated by the federal government, while admitting she had not read the federal indictment of Robinson.
+Owens would further suggest that unspecified members of Turning Point USA were complicit in Kirk's assassination.